csharma01/Carpooling_Application/README.md

 # Carpooling_Application
-Simple carpooling application coded in python
+Simple carpooling application made as a beginning project.